Skip to main content

 Detect fast-flux DNS rotation used by botnets and malware

-Fast-flux DNS is a technique criminals use to keep malicious infrastructure online by rotating the IP addresses their domains resolve to — often every few seconds, across a huge botnet of compromised home PCs or cloud VMs.
-A normal website might change IPs a few times a year when it switches hosts.
-A fast-flux domain changes IPs hundreds or thousands of times per day, never staying at any one address long enough for a threat feed or law-enforcement takedown to catch up.
-The technique has been used by spam operators since the early 2000s (ICANN SAC 025) and remains the backbone of modern phishing, malware command-and-control, and fast-rotating credential-theft pages.
+Fast-flux DNS is a technique criminals use to keep malicious infrastructure online by rotating the IP addresses a domain resolves to — often every few seconds, across a botnet of compromised home PCs or cloud VMs.
+A normal website changes IPs a few times a year when it switches hosts.
+A fast-flux domain changes IPs hundreds of times per day, never staying at any one address long enough for a threat feed or takedown to catch up.
+The technique was first documented by ICANN's SSAC in SAC 025 (2008), is catalogued as MITRE ATT&CK T1568.001, and remains the backbone of modern phishing, malware command-and-control, and credential-theft infrastructure.

 You should care because **fast-flux detection catches active attack infrastructure before it lands in a static threat feed**.
-Reputation-based blocklists like Spamhaus DBL or Google Safe Browsing work well — but they're always a few hours to a few days behind real rotation.
-Behavioral detection that watches TTL and IP-set changes over time catches phishing and malware C2 while the campaign is still live, which is when blocking it actually prevents the damage.
+Reputation-based blocklists work well, but they're hours to days behind real rotation.
+Behavioral detection — watching TTL, IP-set changes, and network spread over time — catches campaigns while they're still live.

-The five things every fast-flux check looks at:
+The five things a real fast-flux check looks at:

-IP-set rotation across query rounds.
-Running the same DNS query three times in thirty seconds and getting three different IP sets is strong fast-flux evidence.
+• IP-set rotation across rounds.
+Run the same query three times spaced a few seconds apart.
+Different IP sets each round = rotation is real.

 Three questions a fast-flux check answers: